rabbitmq/rabbitmq-website/site/quorum-queues.md

 #### Lazy Mode

-Quorum queues store their content on disk (per Raft requirements) as well as in memory.
+Quorum queues store their content on disk (per Raft requirements) as well as in memory (up to the [in memory limit configured](#memory-limit)).

 The [lazy mode](/lazy-queues.html) does not apply to them.

-It is possible to [limit how much memory a quorum queue uses](#memory-limit) using a policy.
+It is possible to [limit how many messages a quorum queue keeps in memory](#memory-limit) using a policy which can achieve a behaviour similar to lazy queues.

 #### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>